hagersew/hagersew/README.md

 Frontend Developer

-- 🔭 I’m currently working on [Presence Browser](https://presencebrowser.com) in the Frontend Team
+- 🔭 I’m currently working on [Dala](https://dala.gebeya.com) as Lead Frontend Developer
 - 💬 Ask me about anything tech related, I am happy to help;
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Goals: Contribute more to Open Source projects